 Another high-zinc option from a Canadian company, Attitude's Little Ones Mineral Sunscreen has 20 percent non-nano zinc oxide in a hypoallergenic, fragrance-free, non-whitening formula.
-Now the bad news... their site says it's temporarily out of stock for the summer.
-Maybe you can find it at one of these stores.
-If not, trust me—it will be worth the wait!
+I love the texture of this one!

 Medicinal Ingredients: Zinc oxide (20%).
 Non-Medicinal Ingredients: Aqua/water/eau, caprylic/capric triglyceride, cetearyl alcohol, cetearyl glucoside, glyceryl isostearate, glycerin, polyhydroxystearic acid, sodium stearoyl glutamate, ethylhexylglycerin, caprylyl glycol, xanthan gum, niacinamide, tetrasodium iminodisuccinate.

 5. Derma E Antioxidant Natural Sunscreen SPF 30 Oil-Free Face Lotion